NETWORK OF CARING

 Jesus calls us to find people in the broken places of life, and to offer love, support and help.
 Care is offered to help people experience God’s presence, to show concern and care for one another and to deliver needed assistance.

 Faith Presbyterian Church is a community that cares for one another and wants to offer itself to the community as a place where people are helped, healed and restored by God.
 Through the work of committed Christians, we offer the wholeness of God through prayer, acceptance, spiritual nurture, encouragement, listening, being present, as well as responding to practical needs.

 We deliver this care through a web of ministries, under the guidance of session.
-Click on the links here to learn about the different ministries of caring offered by Faith.

 Our pastor, Charlotte Lohrenz, offers care to people in special need, during crises in their lives, and at transitions in life and relationships – whether the situation is sad or joyful, large or small.

 Pastor Charlotte attends especially to the spiritual life of the member or friend, encouraging each person to know a relationship with our living God and to receive the wholeness and peace of the Holy Spirit.